PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Method

 \subsection{Training Strategy}

-To preserve the video-generation capability of the base model, almost all of its parameters are frozen.
-Only the self-attention modules are updated to integrate information from the source latent into the noised latent, ensuring spatio-temporal consistency between them.
+To preserve the video-generation capability of the base model, almost all parameters are frozen.
+Only the self-attention modules are updated to integrate information from the source latent into the noised latent, ensuring spatiotemporal consistency between them.
 Additionally, we introduce three trainable modules beyond the base architecture: a camera encoder, a query-shared cross-attention block, and a lightweight projector.

-In practice, we adopt a two-stage training strategy that enables the model to better learn low-frequency camera-motion cues while avoiding interference from rendered visual signals during the early training phase: \textit{Stage 1: Pose-Only Conditioning Phase.} In this phase, only the camera extrinsic parameters are used; no rendered video is provided.
+In practice, we adopt a two-stage training strategy that enables the model to learn low-frequency camera-motion cues while avoiding interference from rendered visual signals during the early training phase: \textit{Stage 1: Pose-Only Conditioning Phase.} In this phase, only the camera extrinsic parameters are used; no rendered video is provided.
 The camera features are injected as:

 The projection layer is initialized to zero, effectively suppressing the influence of the camera-control signal during early training.
-This allows the model to first learn content injection from the source video before acquiring camera-motion control capacity.
-Without the projector module, the model struggles to converge as it must learn both source injection and camera motion extraction from RT simultaneously. \textit{Stage 2: Joint Conditioning Phase.} In this phase, after the model has acquired coarse camera-control ability, both camera poses and rendered video are provided in training.
+This allows the model to first learn content injection from the source video before acquiring camera-motion control capability.
+Without the projector module, the model struggles to converge, as it must learn both source injection and camera motion extraction from the extrinsic parameters simultaneously. \textit{Stage 2: Joint Conditioning Phase.} In this phase, after the model has acquired coarse camera-control ability, both camera poses and rendered video are provided during training.
 The model now benefits from the complementary nature of the two conditions, leading to improved control precision and overall generation quality.